What is the meaning of Yahweh or where does it come from?

 It was against the law for the Jews to speak or write the Lord’s name except for one day each year when they spoke it 7 times in a Temple ceremony called Yom Kippur, the Day of Atonement.

 But the truth is no one alive today knows God’s actual name.
-After the Temple was destroyed the Yom Kippur ceremony changed and they no longer spoke it.
-Scholars estimate it was eventually lost to the memory of man in about 300 AD.
+After the Temple was destroyed, the Yom Kippur ceremony changed and they no longer spoke it.
+Scholars estimate it was eventually lost in about 300 AD.
 Today Jesus is the name above all names (Phil.
 2:9-11).